mrbowman86/data-engineering-project/README.md

 - Connect to your PostgreSQL database
 - Perform SQL-based joins to merge tables
 - Reorder final columns and save as `National_Parks_Dataset.csv`
+- Close the connection to the PostgreSQL database

 ---